-If your project has conflicts, the Web Modeler will be unlocked without receiving your changes.
-You need to resolve the conflicts in the Desktop Modeler first to be able to complete the merge and commit again.
+If your project has conflicts, Studio will be unlocked without receiving your changes.
+You need to resolve the conflicts in Studio Pro first to be able to complete the merge and commit again.

-Your changes will be sent to the Web Modeler automatically if there are no conflicts.
-For more information on the collaborative development process in the Web Modeler, see Collaborative Development in the Web Modeler in the Web Modeler Guide.
+Your changes will be sent to Studio automatically if there are no conflicts.
+For more information on the collaborative development process in Studio, see Collaborative Development in Studio.

 4.3 Viewing History of Commits

 You can see all the changes committed to the current development line via Project > More Versioning > History

 In Studio Pro, you can enable Studio for a development line (the main line or a branch line).
 You can also create and delete branch lines.

 For collaborative development you need to enable Studio for one of development lines.

 To share your model changes between Studio and Studio Pro, you need to enable Studio for one of development lines.

 Whether Studio is enabled for a development line by default, depends on your project:

 - Studio is enabled for the main line by default in the following cases: